qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 *Maximum Atmospheric Temperature* and be requested using the abbreviated Name *ATMAX*.

-User can already set title for layers and project.
-OpenGeospatial Web Services, OWS (WMS, WFS, WCS), name is based on the name used in layer tree.
+Users can already set a title for layers and project.
+OpenGeospatial Web Services, OWS (WMS, WFS, WCS), name is based on the name used in the layer tree.
 This name is more a label for humans than a name for machine-to-machine communication.

-To add the capability to users to define Name as a text string for machine-to-machine communication, this feature adds:
+To add the capability for users to define Name as a text string for machine-to-machine communication, this feature adds:

--  short name line edits to layers properties
+-  short name line edits to layer properties
 -  WMS data dialog to layer tree group (short name, title, abstract)
 -  short name line edits to project properties
 -  add a regexp validator "^[A-Za-z][A-Za-z0-9.\_-]\*" to short name